 Academic communities allow students the opportunity to meet and build connections with other high-achieving students in their faculty or Scholar program.
 There are three academic communities offered:

-- Business (first year students – located in Rundle Hall)
+- Business and Entrepreneurship (first year students – located in Rundle Hall)

 - S.T.E.M (first year students – located in Kananaskis Hall)